March 12, 2026 (1mo ago)

 docker rm preview-pr-${{ github.event.pull_request.number }} || true

 Running preview environments at scale introduces challenges that the basic setup doesn't address.
-Flexera found that organizations waste 28% of cloud spend on idle or underused resources (Flexera, 2025), and always-on preview environments are a prime contributor to that waste.
+According to Flexera, organizations waste 28% of cloud spend on idle or underused resources, and always-on preview environments are a prime contributor to that waste.

 Every preview needs its own data.
 You have three options, each with tradeoffs: